Losing job-based coverage

 Your 60-day window

-Losing coverage through a job — whether you were laid off, quit, or had your hours cut — is generally a qualifying life event.
+Losing coverage through a job — whether you were laid off, quit, had your hours cut, or retired early — is generally a qualifying life event.
 That typically opens a special enrollment period of about 60 days to pick a new plan, and coverage can often start the first of the following month.
 Miss the window and you may have to wait, so it's worth acting early.

 The clock usually starts the day your coverage ends.
 The sooner we look at your options, the more of them you'll have — and the better the chance you avoid an uninsured gap.